JDACS4C-IMPROVE/docs/content/Models-DeepCDR.rst

 Model Architecture
 --------------------
-DeepCDR is a hybrid graph convolutional network for cancer drug response prediction.
-It takes both multi-omics data of cancer cell lines and drug structure as inputs and predicts the drug sensitivity (binary or contineous IC50 value).
+DeepCDR is a hybrid graph convolutional neural network (GCN) that has been developed for drug response prediction that uses both drug features, and multiomics features.
+This network consists of a uniform graph convolution network (UGCN) for accommodating drug-level features, which respects the structures of the chemical components of drugs, and several subnetworks for extracting cancer cell line information.

 Feature Representation
 --------------------